xavierleroy/cryptokit/README.txt

     entropy gathering daemon http://egd.sourceforge.net/
     Without /dev/random nor EGD, this library cannot generate random data and RSA keys.
 The remainder of the library still works, though.

-INSTALLATION FOR UNIX (including Linux, MacOS X, and Cygwin):

-  - Edit the variables at the beginning of the Makefile to reflect the location where Zlib is installed on your system.
-The defaults are OK for Linux.

-  - Do "make all".

-  - If the Objective Caml native-code compiler is available on your platform (look for the "ocamlopt" executable), do "make allopt".

-  - (Optional)  To test the library, do "make test".
-You must have either /dev/random or EGD available for the test to succeed.

-  - Become super-user if necessary and do "make install".
-    This installs the library in the standard Objective Caml library directory.

-INSTALLATION FOR MS WINDOWS:

-  - Edit the variables at the beginning of Makefile.win32 to select either the MSVC or the Mingw port of OCaml.

-  - Start a Cygwin shell and do "make -f Makefile.win all allopt".

-  - (Optional)  To test the library, do "make -f Makefile.win test".

-  - Do "make -f Makefile.win install".
-    This installs the library in the standard Objective Caml library directory.

-DOCUMENTATION:

-  See the HTML documentation in doc/index.html, or the extensive comments in file cryptokit.mli

-  Compilation options:      none
-  ocamlc linking options:   unix.cma nums.cma cryptokit.cma
-  ocamlopt linking options: unix.cmxa nums.cmxa cryptokit.cmxa

 WARNINGS AND DISCLAIMERS: